BigRoy/maya-matrix-deformers/README.md

 *Note: This is not ready for production in its current stage.
 It's a draft implementation!*

-In version 0.0.1 the *matrixBend* should be completely functional and the *matrixWave* should be close to completion, but is there solely to show how the algorithm is supposed to be implemented.
+In version 0.0.2 the *matrixBend* and *matrixTwist* should be completely functional and the *matrixWave* should be close to completion (untested), but is there solely to show how the algorithm is supposed to be implemented.

 With version 0.1.0 the approximation deformer will also be included together with the finished *matrixWave* deformer.